t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 ### Northbound/Southbound Communication

-An IoT edge cloud may provide a northbound data plane or management plane interface to a remote network, e.g., a cloud, home or enterprise network.
+An edge cloud may provide a northbound data plane or management plane interface to a remote network, e.g., a cloud, home or enterprise network.
 This interface does not exist in standalone (local-only) scenarios.
 To support such an interface when it exists, an edge computing component needs to expose an API, deal with authentication and authorization, support secure communication.

-An IoT edge cloud may provide an API or interface to local or mobile users, for example, to provide access to services and applications, or to manage data published by local/mobile devices.
+An edge cloud may provide an API or interface to local or mobile users, for example, to provide access to services and applications, or to manage data published by local/mobile devices.

 Edge computing nodes communicate with IoT devices over a southbound interface, typically for data acquisition and IoT end device management.